SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK

 1. Complete all forms that are requested and return within the timescale stipulated.
 Ensure that

-coaches / committee members / Squad Reps are aware of any special needs, medical conditions or
+coaches / committee members / team reps are aware of any special needs, medical conditions or

 requirements specific to your child and that you immediately make them aware of any changes.